adrianbj/TracyDebugger/README.md

 Tracy library is a useful helper for everyday PHP programmers.
 It helps you to:

 * quickly detect and correct errors with an expandable call stack tree
-* log errors (and optionally receive emails when an error occurs)
+* log errors (and optionally receive emails when an error occurs in production mode)
 * dump variables
 * measure execution time of scripts/queries
 * see memory consumption